BstLabs/medium-articles/use_cloud_vm_from_cli/ARTICLE.md

 5. Find your instance's user name and public DNS name.
 6. Open the terminal and type `ssh -i <ssh_key_path> <user_name>@<public_dns_name>`

-If you plan to use VSCode Remote or port redirection to access your cloud instance resources, then these steps will be doubled.
+If you plan to use VSCode Remote or port redirection to access your cloud instance resources, then these steps are doubled.

-It turns out you have to use your mouse or touchpad to hover and click lots of buttons to start/stop instances configure and use these cloud services on the web interface.
+It turns out you have to use your mouse or touchpad to hover over and click lots of buttons to start/stop instances and configure and use these cloud services via a web interface.
+This is a non-productive way to work.
 Modern problems require modern solutions.

 Please, meet [CLVM(Cloud VM)](https://github.com/BstLabs/py-clvm).
 It will make your life easier.

 CLVM is an open-source command-line tool that provides convenient access to users' cloud instances over an SSM connection.
-It's built on top of [DynaCLI](https://github.com/BstLabs/py-dynacli), another awesome open-source tool by [BST Labs](https://github.com/BstLabs/).
+It's built on top of [DynaCLI](https://github.com/BstLabs/py-dynacli), another excellent open-source tool from [BST Labs](https://github.com/BstLabs/).

-## Capabilities of CLVM
+## <b>Capabilities of CLVM</b>
 1. Instance start/stop and listing operations
 2. SSH key generation and tunneling
 3. Session management
 4. Port redirection (forwarding)
 5. VSCode Remote utilities
-6. Support for AWS, GCP and, Azure
+6. Support for AWS, GCP, and, Azure

-## Motivation
+## <b>Motivation</b>
 The rationale behind this tool is to end the struggle of using the web interface to access and configure several services to handle cloud instances.
+Due to most developer surveys, folks use VSCode for their daily workflow.
+So do the engineers of BST Labs as well.
+To improve the development experience we decided to bring the different solutions for handling different steps of using cloud virtual machines together and combine them with VSCode Remote to deliver maximum convenience for fellow developers and engineers.

 In this article, I will try my best to show how CLVM can help to decrease the inconveniences associated with a cloud environment.
-Mostly I'll be writing about using AWS, GCP, and Azure Instances, SSM Sessions and VSCode Remote through CLVM.
+I will mostly write about using AWS, GCP, Azure Instances, SSM Sessions, and VSCode Remote through CLVM.
 Especially, connecting through VSCode Remote has never been this easy.
-So, without further ado, let's dive in to the topic.
+So, without further ado, let's dive into the topic.

-## Installation
+## <b>Installation</b>
 Install it via `pip`
 ```
 $ pip3 install pyclvm